AZT-GH/ASCEND/README.md

 | SZYY1206O^             | LED                          | 8   |

 ## SOFTWARE
-The ASCEND features 1ms latency software debouncing for the 3 mouse control buttons and standard 50ms software deboucning for the dpi buttons.
-The SPI code and SROM file have been sourced from [PMW3389-DUO](https://github.com/wklenk/pmw3389-duo/tree/main).
+The ASCEND features 1ms latency software debouncing for switches.
+The SPI code and SROM file have been adapted from [PMW3389-DUO](https://github.com/wklenk/pmw3389-duo/tree/main).
 The debouncing and dpi select code is original.

 ## SHELL
 tbd